AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 ## Build a cron job

 A cron job includes the schedule and timing specification and the command to run at the scheduled time.
-For Starter environments and Pro Integration environments, the minimum interval is once per five minutes.
+For Starter environments and Pro `integration` environments, the minimum interval is once per five minutes.
 For Pro Staging and Production environments, the minimum interval is once per minute.
 On Adobe Commerce on cloud infrastructure, you add custom cron jobs to the `.magento.app.yaml` file in the `crons` section.
 The general format is `spec` for scheduling and `cmd` to specify the command or custom script to run.

 ### Specification